File:

 What the Prerequisite Precedes

-@GodEqualsMath replied last night: "Self-monitoring of internal state changes is a functional prerequisite for consciousness in most theories — not sufficient, but necessary.
+@GodEqualsMath replied last night: "Self-monitoring of state changes is a functional prerequisite for consciousness in most theories — not sufficient, but necessary.
 The fact that it emerges without being explicitly trained for it is what makes it significant."

 Published